Find partners

 About the show

 I’m fascinated by what it takes for leaders to live their values consistently, especially when it’s hard.
-On the Grow Strong Leaders Podcast, I have candid conversations with senior executives who are working to sustain principled leadership at scale inside complex organizations.
-We talk about how values are reinforced through leadership capability, organizational systems, and the everyday decisions leaders make.
+On the Grow Strong Leaders Podcast, I have candid conversations with senior executives who are sustaining principled leadership inside complex organizations.
+We explore how leadership capability, organizational systems, and the everyday decisions reinforce values.
 Our discussions also explore what gets tested when pressure rises—and the personal guardrails leaders rely on to stay aligned.
-This podcast is for leaders who believe values should guide real decisions, not just appear on the wall.
+If you believe values should guide real decisions—not just appear on the wall—you'll feel right at home here.

 Listen to episodes